borisu/bricks/README.md

 All brick object are created with the help of factory methods and released via brick_t::release interface.
 This is to ensure, that plugin implemntors can choose the allocation and deallocation mechanism of their own, similar to MS COM interfaces.

 ### XTree
 All specific communication engine peculiarities are handled by xtree data structures which passesd as optional object to most of the interface methods.
 Xtree is conceptually an XML in OOP, e.g. tree like data structures where nodes can be accessed by string path, have set of properties of predefined list of types and can hold a single char buffer as a value (text in XML).
-XTree is not bound to XML in a way other than concept, but naturtally the only serializion and de-serialization logic of XTree is implemented in XML.
-It theoretcially can be extended to any other format of preference.
+XTree is not bound to XML in a way other than concept.

 An example of creating xtree directly from XML and getting its propertiy :-